Suryanandsingh/Word-SpechRecognition/README.md

-# Word-SpechRecognition
+### Spech recognition of particular word.

-Spech recognition of particular word using Python
+* Here I used python language with keras and CNN